sprioleau/pokeme/README.md

 - Improved 3D card look (required swapping out library) by making use of Sass mixins and the `transform: translateZ()` declaration
 - 🥚 Added Easter egg for glass card style

+### With Authentication Short Assignment Work
+- Prevented unauthenticated users from creating new cards.
+I did not do this via an added `PrivateRoute` component, since a modal (not a separate route) is being used for creating/editing a card.
+Instead, I called `history.push("/signin")` using `react-router-dom`.

 ## What Didn't

 - Would have liked to refactor the card styling so that it scales well with the browser window size